Nantwich Workhouse: History

 Shortly after its foundation, the new workhouse is recorded as having a farm, dairy and gardens in which food was grown.
 Alvaston Farm (now demolished) stood immediately to the north of the workhouse, and might have provided food for the inhabitants.
 Records of the Nantwich overseers of the poor for 1780–85 survive, and show that meat, grain, vegetables, malt, wine, tobacco and snuff were all purchased.
 Children at the workhouse appear to have received some education at this time, as the purchase of copy and spelling books, easy readers, bibles and catechisms is also recorded.
 The prison reformer John Howard visited the workhouse on 1 August 1788, on which date it had only 44 inhabitants, and gave the following account of conditions:

-After the Poor Law Amendment Act of 1834, Nantwich Poor Law Union, formed on 18 February 1837, took over the existing workhouse.
+After the Poor Law Amendment Act 1834, Nantwich Poor Law Union, formed on 18 February 1837, took over the existing workhouse.
 It then served 86 parishes and townships, with an elected governing board of 88 guardians.
 The workhouse building was expanded around this time, including the addition of a further storey.
 By 1850, the board had expanded to 93 guardians and, in addition to the governor, workhouse staff at that date included a matron, house surgeon, schoolmistress, chaplain and clerk.
 On 3 April 1881, there were 222 inhabitants.
 By 1892, the original workhouse building had been enlarged and was then used for 260 people.
 In 1914, there were 308 inhabitants and 18 officers, including a master, matron, chaplain, medical officer and dentist.

 In the late 19th and early 20th centuries, several associated buildings were constructed adjacent to the workhouse.
 A children's home and school was built in 1879–80 at a cost of £3,300, which accommodated 60 children.
 In 1890–91, an infirmary was built at a cost of around £4,500, which provided 70 beds for poor patients; a woman's hospital was added in 1905 at a cost of £7,000, providing a further 70 beds.
 An adjacent nurses' home housed 15 nurses.
 Several buildings were added in 1894–96, including a ward for tramps, a mortuary and a steam laundry.